 Kit A and A-1 – Sports and Games.
 One interesting thing is that the kit describes books to be used in playing the activities.
 Such as: Active Games and Contests (1935), TM 21-220 Sports and Games May 1942, among others.
 Kit B and B-1 – Radio and Phonograph Equipment Kit C – Library books Kit D – Musical Instruments and Accessories – Music Books Kit E – Theatrical Equipment and Supplies Kit J – PH-408 Projector Equipment Kit I – Printing and Publishing

-FM 29-5 Military Police Dec 1941 | Guidelines for structure and organization for the Military Police including collecting stragglers during combat, traffic control (in both day and during “blackout” conditions), escorting, and other duties.
+FM 29-5 Military Police Dec 1941 | Guidelines for structure and organization for the Military Police, including collecting stragglers during combat, traffic control (in both day and during “blackout” conditions), escorting, and other duties.

 FM 30-26 Regulations for Correspondents Jan 1942 | Outlines rules and uniforms for correspondents.
 Makes mention of a “visiting correspondent” status that appears to be someone who was authorized outside the normal procedure.
 Includes the three different changes to the manual.

-The proper uniform for accredited correspondents is that of an officer, but less all insignia of grade or arm or service, and without black and gold piping on field caps, officers’ hat cords, or officers’ insignia on the garrison cap if worn.
+The proper uniform for accredited correspondents is that of an officer, but without all insignia of grade or arm or service, and without black and gold piping on field caps, officers’ hat cords, or officers’ insignia on the garrison cap if worn.

 b.
 The uniform includes the wearing of the official brassard on the left arm.
 The brassard is a green cloth band, 4 inches wide, with the appropriate word, “Correspondent,” “Photographer,” “Radio Commentator,” “Correspondent Chauffeur,” “Photographer Chauffeur,” “Radio News Chauffeur,” “Correspondent Messenger,” “Photographer Messenger,” or “Radio News Messenger,” in white block letters 1 /4 inches in height.
 This will be furnished by the War Department Bureau of Public Relations at the time of appointment.